KelliExMachina/infectious/README.md

 Due to the limitations of the CDC web based interface, nine different datasets were collected, each with over 200 rows.
 The site offered minimal searching, sorting, and grouping options, causing the segmented data downloads.
 There was also a low timeout for the queries, which required data collection in off peak hours.

+## Analysis

 There were numerous caveats with collecting the data, most notably summarizing all STDs while maintaining granularity with categorical data.
 The CDC search tool returned a plain text file that was not spaced properly horizontally and vertically.
 Aside from the mechanics of collecting the data, there were several important pieces of data that would have been beneficial.
 The most beneficial would be the method of infection.
 As people who test positive are tracked, including a simple

-## Analysis
+## Model Evaluation

-- R-squared = 1 on raw data.
+- R-squared = 0.9998924599865974.
 - Strong multicollinearity indicated by the pair plot.
-- P-values indicate only 3 engineered features for the model
+- P-values indicate only the 3 engineered features could be used for the model as they were not correlated to the model.
-- Added external economic data with no affect
+- The high R-squared value indicates that the model explains all the variability of the response data around its mean.
+While that might sound like a good thing, in actually it means that our model is too fit to our training data and therefore will fail at prediction of unknown values.

 ## Illustrations

 ![Infections by Age](img/infections_age.jpg)
 ![MF](img/mf_inf_percent.jpg)